John Kelly (runner): British races and records

 In August 2020, Kelly returned to the Grand Round, which involves a running distance of about 185 mi with around 25440 m of elevation gain, as well as over 400 mi of cycling.
 He finished the route in a total time of 130:43.
 This was the first time that the Grand Round had been completed.
 In 1990, Mike Hartley had run the three rounds in a total time from start to finish of 86:20, but he had used motorized transport between the rounds rather than cycling.
 Due to the connections with Hartley, Kelly referred to the Pennine Way run and the Grand Round collectively as the Hartley Slam.

 Kelly made a further attempt on the Pennine Way in May 2021, hoping to avoid the gastrointestinal problems which had restricted him the previous year.
 This time he ran the Way from north to south, as Hartley and Hall had done on their record runs.
 Despite periods of heavy rain, Kelly finished the 260 mi in a time of 58:04, reducing the record by over three hours.

 In July 2021, Kelly set out to run a circuit of the 214 Wainwrights in the Lake District but foot problems and high temperatures caused an end to the undertaking.
 Shortly before returning to the United States, he attempted the Wainwrights a second time in May 2022 and completed the whole route in a record time of 5 days, 12 hours, 14 minutes, beating the previous record set by Sabrina Verjee by 11 hours and 35 minutes.

 Return to the US

 Kelly was tenth man in the Hardrock 100 in 2022.
 Later in the year, in a change to his accustomed distance and terrain, he ran a time of 2:26:50 at the California International Marathon.

-In March 2023 Kelly became a two-time finisher of the Barkley Marathons with a time of 58:42:23.
+In March 2023 Kelly finished the Barkley Marathons for a second time, with a time of 58:42:23.
+In March 2024 Kelly became the second three-time finisher of the Barkley Marathons with a time of 59:15:38.
+He is the third person to complete the course more than once.

 Data science career

-Kelly has a PhD in electrical engineering and machine learning from Carnegie Mellon.
-He works as Chief Technology Officer of Envelop Risk, having previously been employed by Lockheed Martin and QxBranch.
+Kelly has a M.S. from North Carolina State University and a Ph.D. in electrical engineering and machine learning from Carnegie Mellon University.
+He works as Chief Technology Officer of Envelop Risk Analytics, having previously been the Technical Lead for Corporate Data Analytics Lockheed Martin as well as the Director of Analytics at QxBranch.

+List of Fastest Known Times (FKTs)

+The following table includes all of Kelly's Fastest Known Times (FKTs), whether they are still the FKT on the given route or have since been bested (by either Kelly or another athlete).
+The list is accurate as of May 29, 2025, while Kelly was in the midst of attempting to set the FKT for the Appalachian Trail.